twoday-bredo/BredoVisma/README.md

 The whole project consisted of about 300 developers, business analysts, architects, testers, Product Owners, Scrum masters, project managers and more.
 We worked using the Scaled Agile Framework (SAFe), consisting of Program increments, sprints, PI Planning, etc.

 As a developer I cocreated templates and a socalled merge-engine to merge the data and corresponding business rules into a HTML format of a personalized letter for each citizen with their property assessment and all related information.
 This was done using HTML, Clojure, Clojurescript, AWS Lambda and more.
 Further into the project I was appointed Tech Lead for team handling the orchistration of citizen letters.
-My responsibility included the deliveries of 4 developers and inmfrastructural deployment of the system, which orchistrated the generation, journaling, and publishing of personalized letters for citizens.
+My responsibility included the deliveries of 4 developers and infrastructural deployment of the system, which orchistrated the generation, journaling, and publishing of personalized letters for citizens.

 __Technologies used__:
 * Clojure